StopTAG/.github/profile/README.md

 ## What:
 An imminent risk of death or life-threatening injury exists due to the planned detonation of a **MOAB (Massive Ordnance Air Blast/"Mother of All Bombs")** in southwest Atlanta (Oakland City/West End).

-The detonation is planned to immediat3ly follow the Creator's seismic interventiom (eartgquakes) which are intended to shine a light on the hidden genocide.
+The detonation is planned to immediately follow the Creator's seismic interventiom (eartgquakes) which are intended to shine a light on the hidden genocide.
 The earthquakes will not cause harm to life or property.

 - **For those who MUST evacuate:**
   RISK OF DEATH.
 Blast waves will cause severe damage, breaking windows, collapsing weaker structures, and injuring individuals with flying debris.